miam-miam100/tiny-duck/README.md

 <details open="open">
   <summary><h2 style="display: inline-block" id="recommended-steps">Recommended Steps</h2></summary>
 You can use any library (called crates) you like as long as it is no-std compatible.

+I have imported prse (a library I've made) to help you parse strings into commands.
+I have also imported usbd-hid and usb-device to deal with usb devices.

+You can use [example.td](example.td) to test your parsing code.

 </details>